 how to tell if a company culture will be a bad fit by Alison Green on June 10, 2013 If you’ve ever worked somewhere that made you miserable, you know how important it is to check out the company before accepting a job there.
 But that’s easier said than done – companies don’t usually make it easy to peek behind the curtain and see what working there will really be like.
 But there are clues throughout the hiring process that can tell you whether this is somewhere you’ll be happy working or not.
 Here are six ways to help figure it out.
 1. Think about what things you care about most.
 Everyone has different priorities and different deal-breakers.
 You might value a flexible working environment, or having your own office, or working with a boss who welcomes input.
 You might hate a culture that expects you to show up for weekly happy hours or requires you to carry a work cell and be available at all hours.
 Getting clear in your head about what you care most about will help you screen for it – by asking direct questions about it and by simply being alert to cues about these items.
 For instance, if you know that a friendly, collaborative culture is one of your key must-have’s, you’ll be less likely to overlook it if everyone you pass when walking to your interviewer’s office is silent and miserable-looking.
 2. Ask why the position is open, why the previous person left, and how long they were there.
 If the person left after less than a year – and especially if her predecessor did too – you want to know why.
 Is the workload unmanageable?
 The expectations unrealistic?
 The boss impossible to get along with?
 Hearing about the experience of people in the job previously won’t always be definitive, but it can give you some insight into what you might encounter in the role.
 3. Ask the right questions.
 Simply asking about work/life balance policies isn’t likely to get you useful information; your interviewer may give lip service to the virtues of a 40-hour work week when in fact no one leaves work until well past 8 p.m.
 Instead, try asking questions like: “What time do you normally come in to work and leave for the day?”
 “What are the busiest times of year, and what are those times like?”
 “What kind of person fits in well here and what type of person isn’t a strong fit?”
 “If you could change one thing about the culture here, what would it be?”
 “What do you wish you knew before starting work here?”
 Be suspicious of interviewers who tell you that everything is sunshine and roses.
 No workplace is perfect; even the best have some things they could do better, and good employers know what those things are and are willing to be transparent about them.
 4. Believe what the employer shows you about how they operate.
 Too often in a hiring process, candidates ignore important cues about how an employer functions and then are surprised when they see those same traits play out once they’re working there.
 For instance, if the employer handles the hiring process in a disorganized and chaotic way (no clear job description, interviewers who are unprepared to talk with you, and not getting back to you until weeks after they said they would), assume that the work culture is disorganized and chaotic too.
 Or if the entire hiring process is rigidly scripted, the interviewer tells you that no one is allowed to follow up with candidates except HR, and it takes weeks to get a written offer after the verbal one, assume that the environment is a bureaucratic one where decisions are slow and process is sometimes valued above action.
 5. Do your homework.
 Check sites like glassdoor.com to see what employees are saying about the company’s culture, check LinkedIn to see if you have connections to anyone likely to know the real scoop at the company, and ask to talk to others who work there.
 Gather as many opinions as you can, and watch for patterns.
 6. Listen to your gut.
 If you feel uneasy about the job or the people you’d be working with, don’t ignore that feeling.
 Unless your gut has a history of overreacting, it’s worth paying attention when a voice inside you is screaming, “Don’t take this job!”
 I originally published this at U.S. News & World Report.
-You may also like:how to recognize a bad workplace ... before you take the jobmy new coworker can't handle our new-agey woo environmenthow can I explain why I’m leaving my new job after only three months? { 53 comments }
+You may also like:my new coworker can't handle our new-agey woo environmenthow can I explain why I’m leaving my new job after only three months?my coworkers are obsessed with talking about their kids ... and I'm the only childless one here { 53 comments }

 Employment lawyer* June 10, 2013 at 11:21 am Good article.
 I’ll add one general issue: QUANTIFY, CLARIFY, AND CONFIRM.
 Failure to do that is the biggest mistake people make.
 And not only during a job search.
 Speaking as a lawyer, a failure to communicate is the largest mistake that people make in general and is the number one reason behind most legal disputes.
 Avoid words such as “usually,” “often,” “mostly,” “probably,” and “rarely.”
 BAD QUESTION: “How often do you stay late?”
 BAD ANSWER: “Not very.”
 (Meaningless.
 But that’s the fault of the questioner.)
 GOOD QUESTION: “How many times have you stayed past 5:00 in the last two months?
 Is that standard for other employees?”
 BAD QUESTION: “Do you get to take vacation?”
 BAD ANSWER: “Yes, it usually works out.”
 GOOD QUESTIONS: How many employees end up carrying over vacation every year? (this cues you on how easy it is.)
 How many vacation days did my predecessor take? (this helps for your particular job.)
 How many other employees are in my department?
 How are multiple vacation requests dealt with?
 (Some companies only allow one person per department to take vacation.
 Others assign by seniority.
 Others do both.)
 What is the company policy regarding vacation time in the major holiday seasons, and before/after major holiday weekends?
 Are there people who I will be covering for, and whose vacation time will impact mine?
 (Some companies don’t like underlings to take vacation at the same time as the boss.
 Which seems reasonable… until you find out that your boss routinely claims Xmas week, July 5, Labor Day weekend, and Thanksgiving Friday.)